Metropolitan Opera radio broadcasts: History

 The Met's radio broadcast history dates back to 1910, when radio pioneer Lee De Forest transmitted — experimentally, with erratic signal — two live partial performances from the stage of the Met, which were reportedly heard as far away as Newark, New Jersey.
 The first of these was a performance of Acts II and III of Tosca on January 12, 1910, starring Antonio Scotti as Scarpia.
 The following evening, January 13, 1910, parts of Pagliacci starring Enrico Caruso were broadcast.

 The first network broadcast was heard on Friday, December 25, 1931: a performance of Engelbert Humperdinck's Hänsel und Gretel.
 The series was created as the Met, financially endangered in the early years of the Great Depression, sought to enlarge its audience and support through national exposure on network radio.
 In the first broadcast season only Hänsel und Gretel and Das Rheingold (February 26, 1932) were presented in their entirety; most operas were only heard partially.
 From the start of the 1933-34 season, complete opera broadcasts became the norm.
 Since 1931 most broadcasts have been of Saturday matinee performances, with only a handful of exceptions such as the opening night of the new Met, which featured a broadcast of Samuel Barber's Antony and Cleopatra on Friday September 16, 1966.

 The live radio broadcasts were originally heard on NBC, and became a staple of its Blue Network.
 Starting in 1944 the series continued on the Blue Network's successor, ABC, through 1958.
+It won a Peabody Award in 1950.
 From 1958 to 1960 the series was broadcast on CBS.
 As network radio waned with the rise of television, the Met founded its own independent Metropolitan Opera Radio Network in 1960, which is now heard on radio stations around the world.
+The broadcasts won their second Peabody in 1960, their third in 1982 (shared with Live from the Metropolitan Opera) and their fourth in 1989.
 The Met's first live closed-circuit television transmission was Carmen with Rise Stevens, sent to 31 movie theaters in 27 US cities on December 11, 1952.